eskoruppa/PolyMC/README.md

     Supercoiling density
     $$\sigma = \Delta Lk / Lk_0 = (Lk - Lk_0) / Lk_0$$
-    of the intial configuration.
-Lk_0 is determined by the specified intrinsic twist (via the vec argument in the IDB file).
-If no static twist is defined intrinsic twist is defined by helical_repeat (see next).
+    of the initial configuration.
+Lk_0 is determined by the specified intrinsic twist (via the 'vec' argument in the IDB file).
+If no static twist is defined, the intrinsic twist is defined by helical_repeat (see next).

 - helical_repeat (default: 3.57)